(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 as the medium of instruction, examination and administration.
 Two more similar

-and clear-cut cases reassured this belief in me: First, a number of Bhutan
+and clear-cut cases reassured this belief in me: First, several Bhutan

 students were officially transferred from one university in Chennai to my